xieren58/ai-bridge/README.md

 # Ai-Bridge
+## Important things
+It is some kind of hacking thing so you should take responsibility to use this library since your account may be banned when your call the provider(chatgpt or ...)
+API frequently.
+I recommend you use the unimportant account to use this library.
+## What is ai-bridge ?
 A browser extension library brings the AI power of the ChatGPT to another webpage.
 # Something to say!!!
 We have seen so many great applications to bring the AI power of the ChatGPT to another webpage.
 One of the most famous is the [ChatGPT for Google](https://github.com/wong2/chatgpt-google-extension).It brings the AI power of the ChatGPT to google.